tristanritchie/imc-prosperity-3-backtester/README.md

 - Round 0: prices and anonymized trades data on RAINFOREST_RESIN and KELP that was used during tutorial submission runs.
 The anonymized trades data is derived from the submission of an algorithm that places no orders.
 - Round 1: prices and anonymized trades data on RAINFOREST_RESIN, KELP, and SQUID_INK.
 - Round 2: prices and anonymized trades data on RAINFOREST_RESIN, KELP, SQUID_INK, CROISSANTS, JAMS, DJEMBES, PICNIC_BASKET1, and PICNIC_BASKET2.
 - Round 6: prices and anonymized trades data that was used during submission runs.
-Round 6 day X represents the submission data of round X, where X = 0 means the tutorial round.
+Round 6 day X represents the submission data of round X, where X = 0 means the tutorial round and X = 6 means the submission data of round 2 before it was updated because of RAINFOREST_RESIN data this year and AMETHYSTS data last year being identical.
 The anonymized trades data is derived from the submission of an algorithm that places no orders.
 - Round 7: prices data that was used during end-of-round runs.
-Round 7 day X represents the submission data of round X. The exception to the rule is round 1, its old end-of-round data can be found in round 7 day 0 while its new data will be at round 7 day 1 once its made available.
+Round 7 day X represents the submission data of round X. The exception to the rule is round 1, its old end-of-round data can be found in round 7 day 0 and its new data can be found in round 7 day 1.
+- Round 8: the version of round 2 data before it was updated because of RAINFOREST_RESIN data this year and AMETHYSTS data last year being identical.

 ## Environment Variables